Dolní Roveň: Administrative division

+Etymology

+The initial German name of Roveň was Walthersdorf ("Walthers's village"), but it was soon replaced by the Czech name Rovná, which was then distorted to Roveň.
+This name is derived from the Czech word rovina ('flatland', 'plain').
+In the 19th century, two villages began to be distinguished: Dolní Roveň ('lower Roveň') and Horní Roveň ('upper Roveň').

 Geography

 Dolní Roveň is located about 13 km east of Pardubice.
 It lies in the East Elbe Table, on the edge of the Polabí region.
 The Lodrantka Stream flows through the municipality.
 The built-up area is situated along the stream.

 History

 The first written mention of Roveň is from 1336.
 The village was probably founded in the second half of the 13th century.
 The most important owners of the village was the Pernštejn family.
 During their rule in 1516–1560, the village experienced its greatest development.

 Transport

-The D35 motorway passes through the municipality.
+The D35 motorway runs through the municipality.

 Dolní Roveň is located on a short railway of local importance heading from Holice to Moravany.